-Sleep is so important for both baby and parent(s), but it is often considered to be one of the most stressful elements of raising children.
+It’s never too late to begin a bedtime routine.
+We can’t control how long it takes our children to fall asleep, or how often they wake in the night.
+What we can control, is bed timing, an effective routine and sleep environment.
+These three factors make all the difference in how your little one sleeps.
 Children naturally need sleep to recharge their batteries and help their bodies and brains to grow.
 As adults, we still need good quality sleep to function normally and take care of ourselves and our children.
 The most healthy, restorative sleep is consolidated sleep.
 Even though good quality sleep is necessary to be at our best, it is sometimes not easy for little ones to transition to sleep.

-Your newly born baby will doubtless do a lot of sleeping in the first few weeks and establishing a routine is not as crucial at this age.
+Your newly born baby will doubtless do a lot of sleeping in the first few weeks.
 You will probably both spend a lot of time re-energizing and recovering from the whole birthing process, which can be exhausting for mom and baby.
 However, the sleep may be sporadic as most newly born babies will need to feed every couple of hours, so you’ll need to take advantage of when your baby is dozing and try to sleep at the same time.
 It is never too early to start doing a routine.
 Something like a story, feeding and pajamas can be a great start, although, it is not as crucial in these early weeks.

 Do your best to let your baby fall asleep on their own

-This is not always easy to achieve, but it’s helpful if you can manage to put your baby down to sleep while they are awake, and let them fall asleep on their own.
+This is not always easy to achieve, but it’s helpful if you can manage to put your baby down to bed while they are awake, and let them fall asleep on their own.
 This will help them learn to cycle in and out of sleep on their own, since they will not rely so heavily on you to rock them or soothe them to sleep.
 This can also help your baby learn how to get themselves back to sleep if they wake up in the night and you are not there.
+If this is tricky for you, we are here to help.

 You do not need to spend as long on preparing your baby for a nap routine as you would at night time, but a shortened version of the evening routine may work well for daytime naps.
 It could be the tail end of your regular night routine, like the same story and song.